What can I learn from this page? | An update on moving to competency-based development planning |

 Overview

-Starting from the end of October 2023, all new development plans in the Culture Amp platform will be based on competencies instead of skills.
+Starting from January 30, 2024, all new development plans in the Culture Amp platform will be based on competencies instead of skills.
 This represents a significant improvement in development planning.
 It will enable organizational leaders to align individual development plans more closely with valued competencies and connect employees to relevant learning resources.

 User experience: Competency-based development plans